lukraufv/lukraufv.github.io/research.md

   <img src="/foodweb.png" alt="foodweb" />
   <figcaption> Illustration of a simplified network of trophic interactions in a coastal community.</figcaption>
 </figure>
-I explore how warming reshapes trophic and non‑trophic interactions, such as predation, competition, and habitat-forming species effects.
+I explore how warming reshapes trophic and non‑trophic interactions, such as competition, mutualism, commensalism and ammensalism.
 Understanding these changes helps predict how future warming will influence coastal ecosystems.